txsneakerhead23/ATCRepo/yeezy/README.md

 Windows:

-Download Python
+Download Python.

-Download this repo and extract it to C:\Python27\Scripts
+Download this repo and extract it to C:\Python27\Scripts.

 Right click on the Scripts folder while holding down Shift and click "Open Commadn Window Here"